insight-platform/Savant/docs/adapters.md

 ### REQ/REP

-The `REQ/REP` works the same way as `DEALER/ROUTER` except that the `REQ` part receives replies from the `REP` part every time the `REP` part handle the message.
-It can be useful to modidy the pace of injecting on the `REQ` part.
+The `REQ/REP` pair works the same way as the `DEALER/ROUTER` except that the `REQ` part receives replies from the REP part every time the REP part handles the message.
+It can be useful to modify the injecting pace on the `REQ` part.
 This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
-It is reliable socket pair: the `REQ` sends the next frame only when received the response for previously sent from `REP`.
+It is reliable socket pair: the `REQ` sends the next frame only when received the response previously sent from `REP`.

 ### PUB/SUB Explanation